TalDerei/rust-lang/rust.md

 Rust uses monomorphization and static linking, leading to large binaries.
 Flags passsed into the cargo.toml file can dramatically reduce the binary size (e.g. debug binaries can be 30% larger than release binaries): https://github.com/johnthagen/min-sized-rust

+Q. What are fat pointers?
+Fat pointer are references or raw pointers to Dynamically Sized Types (DSTs).
+Fat pointers store both the address and some extra information about it, like the size of the data structure.
+E.g. trait objects and string slices.